jacebenson/cedar/docs/docs/prerender.md

 :::info How's Prerendering different from SSR/SSG/SWR/ISSG/...?
 As Danny said in his [Prerender demo](https://www.youtube.com/watch?v=iorKyMlASZc&t=2844s) at our Community Meetup, the thing all of these have in common is that they render your markup in a Node.js context to produce HTML.
 The difference is when (build or runtime) and how often.

 Redwood currently supports prerendering at _build_ time.
-So before you deploy your web side, Redwood will render your pages into HTML, and once the JavaScript has been loaded on the browser, the page becomes dynamic.
+So before you deploy your web side, Cedar will render your pages into HTML, and once the JavaScript has been loaded on the browser, the page becomes dynamic.
 :::

 <!-- [This comment](https://community.redwoodjs.com/t/prerender-proposal/849/12) on our Community forum. -->